Effects of Family Nonuniversal Z' Boson on Leptonic Decays of Higgs and Weak Bosons: Conclusions

 We first study bounds on the leptonic couplings of the $Z'$ from available experimental data.
 We employ the $Z$-pole observables, including the \,$Z \to l^+ l^-$\, rates, the associated forward-backward asymmetries, and the invisible $Z$ decay rate, to put constraints on $|b_{L,R}^{ll}|$.
 The cross sections of \,$e^+e^- \to l \bar l$\, for \,$l = \mu,\tau$\, from LEP-II experiments are used to place bounds on the products of chiral couplings $b^{ee}_{\sf C} b^{ll}_{\sf C}$ for \,${\sf C} = L,R$.\, Further restrictions are found from various low-energy processes, including the muonium-antimuonium conversion for $|b_{L,R}^{e\mu}|$ in particular, several flavor-changing leptonic 3-body and radiative 2-body decays of the muon and tauon, and the anomalous magnetic moments of the electron and muon.

 We then apply the constraints on the $Z'$ couplings and mass to make predictions for the flavor-conserving and -violating 2-body leptonic decays of $h$ as well as 4-body decays of the $W$ and $Z$.
-For the flavor-violating \,$h \to l' \bar l$\, decays, the most important contribution comes from the case with one $\tau$ in the final state and an internal $\tau$ running in the loop due to mass enhancement.
-Unfortunately, such $Z'$-mediated flavor-violating Higgs decays are too small to be observable in the near future.
-On the other hand, the flavor-conserving \,$h \to l^+ l^-$\, decay can be significantly affected by the contribution of an internal $\tau$.
+For the flavor-violating \,$h \to l' \bar l$\, decays, which arise from one-loop diagrams, the most important contribution comes from the case with one $\tau$ in the final state and an internal $\tau$ running in the loop due to mass enhancement.
+Unfortunately, such $Z'$-mediated flavor-violating Higgs decays have rates that are too small to be observable in the near future.
+On the other hand, the flavor-conserving \,$h\to l^+l^-$\, decay can be significantly affected by the contribution of an internal~$\tau$.
 With flavor-changing couplings alone, the branching ratio of \,$h \to \mu^+\mu^-$\, decay may be enhanced by a mere few percent.
 In contrast, with only flavor-conserving couplings, both the \,$h \to \mu^+\mu^-$\, and \,$h \to \tau^+\tau^-$\, channels can be considerably modified by a few tens to a few hundreds percent.
 Consequently, upcoming measurements of the latter mode with better precision than its current data will either uncover or constrain the $Z'$ boson.
+Additional tests can be expected from future findings on \,$h\to\mu^+\mu^-$\, at the LHC or a Higgs factory.

 We have found that the flavor-violating \,$Z \to\bar l'l$\, decays, mediated by the $Z'$ at the loop level, are consistent with current experimental upper bounds at 95\% CL.
 The 4-body leptonic decays of the $Z$ have started to be measured by the LHC.
 Our calculations show that a larger luminosity is required to observe modifications in flavor-conserving \,$Z \to 4l$\, decays due to the $Z'$, the maximal changes being of~${\cal O}(10^{-2})$.
 A similar situation holds for flavor-conserving \,$W \to 3l+\nu$\, decays.
-We have also found that the changes in the flavor-violating \,$Z \to 4l$\, and \,$W \to 3l+\nu$\, decays are unlikely to be observable soon.
+We have also found that the $Z'$-mediated flavor-violating \,$Z \to 4l$\, and \,$W \to 3l+\nu$\, decays are unlikely to be observable soon.

 \acknowledgments